The most devoted fathers in the biological world

 The penguins live, feed and incubate eggs at temperatures below zero.
 After the penguin roof lays a single egg, assign it to her husband.
 The penguin drum placed the egg between its legs and covered it with a thick and discreet skin flap to maintain a certain temperature.
 It kept eggs for 4 months and hardly moved.
 Meanwhile, the penguins roof into the sea to find their prey and return to bring food back at the time of the hatching.

-Picture 7 of The most devoted fathers in the biological world
+- The best fathers in the world